Chadian Progressive Party: Rivalry with UDT

-The party was founded in February 1947, by Gabriel Lisette, who had been elected to the French National Assembly in elections the previous November.
-At first it attracted support mainly from the country's non-Muslim intellectuals.
-Although the PPT was a relatively moderate party and Lisette was close to Félix Houphouët-Boigny, it was much more radical and nationalistic than its main rival, the Muslim-dominated Chadian Democratic Union (UDT).
-This was revealed by its motto: "Enough with cotton!
+The PPT initially attracted support mainly from the country's non-Muslim intellectuals.

+Despite its opposition to the UDT and the French administration, the PPT was a relatively moderate party in the colonial period.
+Lisette was close to Félix Houphouët-Boigny, the future President of the Ivory Coast, and both men advocated a slow independence process and distanced themselves from the French Communist Party by 1951.
+However, it was more radical and nationalistic than its main rival, the Muslim-dominated Chadian Democratic Union (UDT).
+This was revealed by the PPT motto: "Enough with cotton!
 Enough with taxes!
 Enough with chiefs!"
 (Plus de coton!
 Plus d’impôts!
 Plus de chefs!).
-It grew into an important opponent of the colonial administration, helping to organize syndical opposition in the Cotonfran factories.
-Meanwhile, the colonial administrators and chiefs were close to the UDT.